triqadafi/TQDF_WatchOS/README.md

 ## How to recover the "bricked" device?
 On paper, there is no way you can brick the device when using this custom bootloader, but who knows?
 There is always a possibility.
 Contact me for some workaround to fix this.
 There is a way, but it still needs to be documented.

-## How to force exit the Bootloader?
+## LED C is blinking rapidly?
-In a rare case the LED C of the watch suddenly flashing rapidly.
+In a rare case the LED C of the watch suddenly blinking rapidly.
 This indicates we are in bootloader mode.
 We need to force quit bootloader for a normal operation.
 Just follow [How to force exit the Bootloader?](#how-to-force-exit-the-bootloader)

 <hr/>